Anyiena/calculator/README.md

 ![Calculator Application](calculator-preview.png)

-## Contributing

-If you'd like to contribute to this project, feel free to submit a pull request.
-We welcome any improvements or additional features!

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for details.

 ## Author